DUI with Serious Bodily Injury

 Florida Standard Jury Instructions | Chapter 28: Transportation Offenses — Visit this website to view the full text of standard jury instructions given to Florida juries for various transportation offenses, including Driving Under the Influence Causing Serious Bodily Injury and Leaving the Scene of a Crash Involving Death or Injury.
 The instructions include definitions, elements that need to be proven beyond a reasonable doubt, and applicable defenses.
 It is important to note that standard jury instructions are rarely used verbatim, but they still provide a helpful understanding of what juries will be asked to consider.

 Do you think that you might be under investigation or were you already arrested for an alleged DUI causing serious bodily injury in Central Florida?
-It is in your best interest to not say anything to authorities until you have contacted Ashley M. Aulls, P.A..
+It is in your best interest to not say anything to authorities until you have contacted The Law Office of Ashley Aulls, P.A..

 Ashley Aulls is a criminal defense attorney in Brooksville who represents clients in numerous areas throughout Sumter County, Pasco County, Hernando County, and Citrus County.
-Call (352) 593-4115 or submit an online contact form today to receive a free consultation that will let our lawyer provide a complete evaluation of your case.
+Call (352) 593-4115 or submit an online contact form today to set up your first consultation that will let our lawyer provide a complete evaluation of your case.